Investors interested in nickel investing need to have a solid understanding of supply and demand dynamics. Here’s a brief overview.

 But where does it come from?
 And what exactly are those valuable applications?
-For investors interested in the nickel market, it’s important have answers to those questions.
-After all, a solid understanding of market dynamics is key for making sound — and profitable — investing decisions.
+For investors interested in the nickel market, it’s important to have answers to those questions.
+After all, a solid understanding of dynamics in the space is key for making sound — and profitable — investing decisions.

-Here’s a brief overview of the nickel market, including where it’s found, which countries use it and what they use it for.
-Investors interested in getting involved in the space would do well to take a read.
+Here’s a brief overview of the nickel industry, including where it’s found, which countries use it and what they use it for.
+Investors interested in nickel investing would do well to take a read.

 Nickel exists in the Earth’s crust in two main deposit types: laterite and sulfide.
-According to the US Geological Survey’s most recent report on nickel, identified land-based resources averaging 1 percent nickel or more contain at least 130 million MT of nickel; of that amount, 60 percent is in laterite deposits and 40 percent is in sulfide deposits.
+According to the US Geological Survey’s most recent report on nickel, identified land-based resources averaging 1 percent nickel or more contain at least 130 million metric tons (MT) of nickel; of that amount, 60 percent is in laterite deposits and 40 percent is in sulfide deposits.

 Each deposit type presents unique challenges.
-For instance, sulfide deposits are found very deep in the crust, making extraction difficult.
+Sulfide deposits are found very deep in the crust, making extraction difficult.
 They also tend to be smaller than laterite deposits and often have variable grades.
-The US Geological Survey also notes that the discovery of sulfide deposits has long been on the decline, and “has led to exploration in more challenging locations such as east-central Africa and the subarctic.”
+The US Geological Survey notes that the discovery of sulfide deposits has long been on the decline, leading to exploration companies searching in locations such as East-Central Africa and the subarctic, which have more challenges.

-Once extracted, nickel is primarily used as a refined metal, with two-thirds of global output being put towards the production of stainless steel.
-The aerospace industry prizes nickel for its resistance to corrosion, and uses it in spades as a component of superalloys.
-The metal is also used in coins, catalysts and chemicals, rechargeable batteries, foundry products and plating.
+Once extracted, nickel is primarily used as a refined metal, with two-thirds of the global market being put towards the production of stainless steel.
+The aerospace industry prizes nickel for its resistance to corrosion and uses it in spades as a component of superalloys.
+The metal is also used in coins, catalysts and chemicals, EV batteries, foundry products and plating.

 As stainless steel is the largest source of demand for nickel, nickel demand is largely fueled by developing countries in the midst of infrastructure expansions.
-Indeed, since the early 1990s, the nickel price has seen steep climbs and descents due to changes in economic growth.
+Indeed, since the early 1990s, the price of nickel has seen steep climbs and descents due to changes in economic growth.

-For instance, the collapse of the Eastern Bloc at that time led to significant nickel oversupply and a plummet in the metal’s price that was not corrected until the early years of the 21st century.
-Ultimately, the nickel price reached a peak of US$52,179 per tonne in May 2007 after registering a deficit of 44,000 tonnes the previous year.
+For instance, the collapse of the Eastern Bloc led to significant nickel oversupply and a plummet in the metal’s price that was not corrected until the early years of the 21st century.
+Ultimately, the price of nickel peaked at US$54,050 per tonne in May 2007 after the market registered a deficit of 44,000 tonnes the previous year.

 There are four ways investors can gain exposure to nickel: exchange-traded products (ETPs), futures, physical metal and stocks.

-For those seeking targeted exposure to nickel, the iPath Bloomberg Nickel ETN (ARCA:JJN) may be an interesting choice; this note is linked to an index comprised of nickel futures.
+For those seeking targeted exposure to nickel, the iPath Bloomberg Nickel Subindex Total Return ETN (ARCA:JJNTF) may be an interesting choice; this product is linked to an index of nickel futures.
 Investors interested in direct exposure to nickel may also want to consider buying physical nickel and storing it; however, it’s worth noting that storing nickel of any material value would likely be challenging.

 Nickel futures are traded on the London Metal Exchange (LME) under the symbol NI.
 LME nickel futures contracts represent 6 MT of nickel, and are priced in US dollars per MT.
 Clearable currencies include the US dollar, yen, pound and euro.

-Finally, investors can buy shares of companies engaged in the production, discovery and extraction of the metal.
-Some major nickel-focused companies trading on the TSX include First Quantum Minerals (TSX:FM), Lundin Mining (TSX:LUN) and HudBay Minerals (TSX:HBM), but there are many junior companies exploring for the base metal around the world.
+Finally, investors can buy shares of companies engaged in nickel production, discovery and its extraction.
+Some major nickel producers trading on the TSX include First Quantum Minerals (TSX:FM,OTC Pink:FQVLF), Lundin Mining (TSX:LUN,OTC Pink:LUNMF) and Hudbay Minerals (TSX:HBM,NYSE:HBM), but there are many junior companies exploring for the base metal around the world.